interestingforked/shushud/doc/readme.md

-Now, if record1 had event_id=001, and when you told me about record2, you included event_id=002 as the previous event_id and event_id=003 as the new id, I can now systematically deduce that I am missing date.
+Now, if record1 had event_id=001, and when you told me about record2, you included event_id=002 as the previous event_id and event_id=003 as the new id, I can now systematically deduce that I am in an erroneous state.

 Therefore, event ids aid Shushu in keeping reliable data.